 Photo Credits: Mark Beahm

 Don’t throw away your pumpkin seeds!
-Once you’ve removed the seeds from the pumpkin, they’re surprisingly easy to clean and roast.
-They crisp up nicely and take on a lovely nutty flavor.
+They’re surprisingly easy to clean and roast.
+They crisp up nicely and take on a lovely nutty flavor that’s perfect for all sorts of seasonings, from sweet to savory.

 Table of Contents